mmphego/mmphego.github.io/_posts/2020-01-17-My-Experience-And-What-I-Learned-From-Udacity-AI-Programming-With-Python-Nano-Degree-Part-2.md

 ![post image]({{ "/assets/model_training.png" | absolute_url }})
 {:refdef}

-The *densenet161* pre-trained model appears to be learning with each epoch, having an accuracy of **90%** on the second epoch after a few minutes using a GPU and it doesn’t appear that our model is over-fitting.
+The *densenet161* pre-trained model appears to be learning with each epoch, having an accuracy of **90%** in under 20 minutes on training using a **GPU** and it doesn’t appear that our model is over-fitting.

 I found that by increasing the number of epochs or decreasing the learning rate this would improve the accuracy of my model but can also be expensive to compute.